-Your smile is one of the most prominent features on your face.
-It is also one of the first things people notice about you.
+Your smile is one of the most prominent features of your face.

-A smile you are proud of will improve your self-esteem and give you smile confidence - intangible improvements to the quality of life many people often take for granted.
-Most significantly though, if you feel good about your teeth you will be more motivated to care for them.
+A smile you are proud of will improve your self-esteem and give you smile confidence; intangible improvements to the quality of life many people often take for granted.
+Most significantly though, if you feel good about your teeth you, will be more motivated to care for them.
 A smile that is healthy and well cared for will also look good.

-At Melbourne Dentistry, we believe aesthetics, function, and oral health are equally important and interlinked.
-Our aim is to provide you with natural looking and well functioning results, and to inspire you to maintain them for the long term.
+At Melbourne Dentistry we believe aesthetics, function, and oral health are equally important and interlinked.
+Our aim is to provide you with natural looking and well functioning results.
+We wish to inspire you to maintain your teeth well for the long term.

 Orthodontics Is Also Aesthetic Dentistry